Cal. Code Regs. tit. 13 § 2446

 (1) Standards and Test Procedures.
 The emission standards are those specified in Section 2442.
 The exhaust sampling and analytical procedures are those described in the Test Procedures.
 An engine is in compliance with the production-line or selective enformement audit standards and test procedures only when all portions of the production-line or selective enforcement audit test procedures and requirements specified in Part IV of the Test Procedures are fulfilled, except that any adjustable engine parameters must be set to any value or position that is within the range available to the ultimate purchaser.

-(2) Air Resources Board (ARB) personnel and mobile laboratories must have access to engine or equipment assembly plants, distribution facilities, and test facilities for the purpose of engine selection, testing, and observation.
+(2) California Air Resources Board (CARB) personnel and mobile laboratories must have access to engine or equipment assembly plants, distribution facilities, and test facilities for the purpose of engine selection, testing, and observation.
 Scheduling of access must be arranged with the designated engine manufacturer's representative and must not unreasonably disturb normal operations (See section 31 of the Test Procedures).

 (3) Engine Preparation and Preconditioning.